• Free Tours

 Casa Mila or Casa Batllo: which Gaudi house to visit

-The most frequently asked question on our Gaudí Free Tour is this one: “Which Gaudí house is better, Casa Milà or Casa Batlló?”.
-The easiest answer is to visit both if you can as each one is a masterpiece in its own right.
+The most frequently asked question on our Gaudí Private Tours is this one: “Which Gaudí house to visit: Casa Batlló or Casa Milà?”.
+The easiest answer is to visit both if you can, as each one is a masterpiece in its own right.
 However, not everyone has enough time in Barcelona or maybe they prefer to see other attractions to make their visit more varied.

 Let me explain the pros and cons of each of these UNESCO World Heritage buildings so you can make an informed decision.
 At the end of the article, I will also tell you which one is my personal favourite and how you can book official tickets and skip the queues.
 Don’t forget that Casa Milà has a nickname: La Pedrera.